eramyai/eramy.dev/README.md

 # eramy.dev
-The landing page for Eramy Industries
+The landing page for Eramy Labs